AP-CSA-JAVA/CSA_JAVA-Course/source/Chapter_1/Unit1.md

 > Average travel time: approximately 4 hours.
 > ```

 Your output should look similar to the example above.
 You will write a **widening algorithm** that shows the travel time to and from all planets using casting.
-The one rule is that you must use the provided code and **not change any provided data types**.
+Use `printf` to widen the the time to 10 decimal places.
+The one rule is that *you must use the provided code* and ***not change any provided data types***.

 ---